 The key to qualifying for and securing the best interest rates on a credit card, mortgage, auto financing, or personal loan is a good credit score.
 But if you’ve discovered that you have a poor credit rating, don’t despair.
-Here are 5 steps you can take to fix your credit scores in both the long and short term.
+Here are 5 steps from Cliffco Mortgage Bankers that you can take to fix your credit scores in both the long and short term.

 Break bad habits

 The first step – which is perhaps the most important one – is to turn over a new leaf with regard to your financial matters.
 That means reducing spending and committing to paying off debt.
 That may mean taking a second job or working additional hours, and you might have to make sacrifices, but in the long run, it will be worth it.

 One of the top considerations in determining your credit scores is how timely you are with paying your bills.
 One way to make sure your bills are paid on time each month is to pre-schedule automated payments through your bank or with the creditors themselves.
 However, you must make sure you have enough money in your account to cover these payments.
 Whether you use automatic payment options or send your payments out yourself each month, just make it your priority to pay your debts in a timely manner.

 Clear up derogatory marks